thomasklausch2/BayesPIM/README.md

 ## Example

-This is a basic example of data generation and use model fitting.
+This is a basic example of data generation and model fitting.

 ``` r
 library(BayesPIM)